 This was one of my early posts in this blog.
 I’ve updated it to reflect both changes in my posting style and substantial improvements in available data.

 “The ultimate American road car.”

-Ford wanted the LSC to compete with the big BMW and Mercedes-Benz coupes, but it seems more likely that most LSC buyers were cross-shopping cars like the Buick Riviera T-Type, the Cadillac Eldorado Touring Coupe, or (horrors!) the Ford Thunderbird Turbo Coupe.
+Ford wanted the LSC to compete with the big BMW (635 CSi) and Mercedes-Benz (500 SEC) coupes, but it seems more likely that most LSC buyers were cross-shopping cars like the Buick Riviera T-Type, the Cadillac Eldorado Touring Coupe, or (horrors!) the Ford Thunderbird Turbo Coupe.

 I always liked the look of the LSC—I think the stylists combined “traditional” Mark traits such as the rear spare tire hump with Ford’s new aerodynamic direction very effectively.
-People complained at the time about the limited interior room for such a large car and the period of the big coupe was definitely beginning to fade, but the LSC was certainly an interesting approach.
+At the time, people complained about the somewhat limited interior room and the quite small trunk for such a large car.
+The period of the big coupe was definitely beginning to fade, but the LSC was certainly an interesting approach.

 According to Hagerty’s valuation tools, all the money for a 1984 Continental Mark VII LSC in #1 condition is $9,100, with a more “normal” #3 condition LSC fetching $4,200.
 Lincoln Mark VIIs show up in the Hemmings Motor News classifieds fairly regularly—as I write this in July 2014, there’s a Sandstone 1988 LSC with 55,000 miles listed for $8,000.
 Make mine Platinum Clearcoat Metallic, please.